Lapina-SL/mobile-cloud-asgn2/README.md

 # Assignment 2

+My task was to write a repository and controllers for a PEST video service with authentication and the ability to like videos by users.

 ## Overview

 This assignment will build on the ideas in the original video service to add OAuth 2.0